Victoria Princewill: The Diary of Sarah Forbes Bonetta

 Princewill's second and latest novel, The Diary of Sarah Forbes Bonetta: A Novel, is a coming-of-age young adult novel, published by Scholastic.
 It is inspired by Sarah Forbes Bonetta, the multilingual African princess turned orphan who was transported to England and raised as a ward of Queen Victoria.
 The novel was Highly Commended for the Historical Association's Young Quills Award 2024, and longlisted for the Diverse Book Awards 2024.

-Regarding The Diary of Sarah Forbes Bonetta, a young reader wrote, '"Overall, this book has made me realize that I have a voice, and that I should use it.
+A young reader wrote, '"Overall, this book has made me realize that I have a voice, and that I should use it.
 It has made me feel a sense of empowerment of knowing my self worth and boundaries.
 It has changed me as a person; for the better."'
 Emily Bearn, reviewing The Diary of Sarah Forbes Bonetta in The Daily Telegraph, called it "highly engaging", noting that, "Victoria Princewill skillfully reimagines [Bonetta's] story."
 Giving it 4/5 stars, Bearn added that "[Princewill]'s real skill is to create a convincing Victorian heroine to whose emotional highs and lows any modern reader will relate."

 Other

-Princewill's essay for Granta, "What's in a name?" explored through British Vogue's revelation that Thandiwe Newton, the British actress, was erroneously called Thandie Newton for many years, and how naming works as a social experience, writing about her own family name: "Our names, and selves, function, first, in social spaces, as reflections echoed back to us."
-The essay was named among Literary Hub's "Best of the Literary Internet" roundup for July 6-10, 2021.
+Princewill's essay for Granta, "What's in a name?" explored British Vogue's revelation that Thandiwe Newton, the British actress, was erroneously called Thandie Newton for many years, and how naming works as a social experience, writing about her own family name: "Our names, and selves, function, first, in social spaces, as reflections echoed back to us."
+The essay was named among Literary Hub's "Best of the Literary Internet" roundup for July 6–10, 2021.

 She has written for n+1, the Guardian, and the London Review of Books, among other publications.